PrathameshAndhare/Process_Scheduler/README.md

 - **Interactive Form**: Add and configure processes with attributes such as arrival time, burst time, and background color.
 - **Scheduling Algorithms**: Currently supports FCFS (First Come First Serve), RR (Round Robin), SJF (Shortest Job First) and SRTF (Shortest Remaining Time First).
 - **Real-Time Visualization**: Watch processes as they are scheduled and executed based on selected algorithms.
-- **Dark Mode Support**: Uses a ThemeProvider for seamless switching between dark and light themes.

 ## Technologies Used